 Do you want to know what happens to children when daddy is a “sex addict”?
 Ask us.
 We are the ones left alone tucking crying children into bed, trying desperately to protect their little hearts from the storm of a lifetime.
 We are the mothers who grieve daily and lay awake for years, witnessing the effects on our children even into their adulthood.
 We alone carry the truth of their childhoods.
 While we willingly bear that monstrous burden for our children’s sake, our “sex addicts” reinvent themselves as victims, hiding their sins like a cat buries it’s own shit in a litter box.

 Do you want to know what happens to us twenty years on?
 Ask us.
 We are the ones still triggered by events and memories decades later.
 We are the ones still occasionally rocked by nightmares long after our storms pass.
 We are the ones living with chronic, stress-induced illnesses born of the storms.
 We are the ones whose photo albums lay covered in dust; painful reminders of what we thought was real but turned out to be a sham.
-We are the ones who know it didn’t have to be this way, were it not for a con artist who cavalierly entered our lives and destroyed us from within.
+We are the ones who know it didn’t have to be this way, were it not for a Trojan horse of a man who cavalierly entered our lives and destroyed us from within.

 Do you want to know what life feels like in the aftermath of D-Day?
 Ask us.
 We are the ones lined up on the gangplank of life, watching a never-ending line of abused women jump off the end into the abyss ahead of us.
 We’re the ones hearing the cries, straining to see which direction those brave women jumped and wondering if they survived.
 We’re the ones who walk that gangplank in a haze while our brains desperately seek truth, safety, and peace.
 We old-timers are the ones on our phones until 4 am, comforting the next wave of survivors, gently leading them forward on the long, winding, and treacherous gangplank.